nicokurtovic/VLMS_ALMA_2018.1.00310.S/README.md

 ## Video summary

 Recently our results were presented on the HLTau2020 conference.
-Here's a very quick summary of our observations and some results.
+Here's a very quick summary of our observations and some results. (click on the image to open the youtube link)

 <a href="https://www.youtube.com/watch?v=b0trglKMi9g
 " target="_blank"><img src="http://img.youtube.com/vi/b0trglKMi9g/0.jpg"
-alt="click on the image" width="240" height="180" border="10" /></a>
+alt="" width="240" height="180" border="10" /></a>